yezero/sandstorm/docs/administering/demo.md

 ## Enabling demo mode

-Demo mode is mainly intended to run on [demo.sandstorm.io](https://demo.sandstorm.io), since the purpose is to show you what Sandstorm looks like before you've installed it.
+Demo mode is mainly intended to run on [demo.sandstorm.io](https://demo.sandstorm.io), since the purpose is to show you what Thurly looks like before you've installed it.
 That said, you can enable it on your own installation.

 To enable demo mode, add the following line to `sandstorm.conf`: